Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: A vehicle-sharing problem

-Finally, we aim at assigning user-trips to the available cars in the best possible way whilst maximizing savings.
+Finally, we aim at assigning user-trips to the shared vehicles in the best possible way whilst maximizing savings obtained when using a car compared to the cheapest other mobility type. \SP{This allows us to consider only the shared MOTs with limited availability in our models while minimizing the cost of the entire system.}

+We model the problems on a directed acyclic graph (DAG).
+Since a MOT must be used for the full trip, we do not model the tasks covered by a trip in the graph, and only consider nodes $o_{\pi}$ and $e_{\pi}$ for each trip $\pi$, which represent starting and ending points of a trip.
+The savings of the arc $(o_{\pi},e_{\pi})$ is $s_{\pi}$, as explained above.
+In order to connect the trips we insert additional arcs $(e_{\pi}, o_{\pi'})$ if trip $\pi_{\pi}$ has the same destination as trip $\pi_{\pi'}$ has origin, and the trip $\pi$ finishes before the trip $\pi'$.
+The savings of such an arc is $0$. \SP{ We denote the set of these arcs by $\mathcal{A}_{\pi}$}.

 In the following, we introduce the modeling of the two cases presented in this paper.
-First, we introduce the modeling approach for the case where only one type of vehicles is shared and then solved as a minimum-cost flow problem.
+First, we introduce the modeling approach for the case where only one type of vehicle is shared and then solve it as a minimum-cost flow problem.
 Second, we present the formulation where multiple shared vehicle types can be employed.
 This is then modeled and solved as a multi-commodity flow problem.

-We model the problem on a directed acyclic graph (DAG).
-Since a MOT must be used for the full trip, we do not model the tasks covered by a trip in the graph, and only consider nodes $o_{\pi}$ and $e_{\pi}$ for each trip $\pi$, which represent starting and ending points of a trip.
-The savings of the edge $(o_{\pi},e_{\pi})$ is $s_{\pi}$, as explained above.
-In order to connect the trips we insert additional edges $(e_{\pi}, o_{\pi'})$ if trip $\pi_{\pi}$ has the same destination as trip $\pi_{\pi'}$ has origin, and the trip $\pi$ finishes before the trip $\pi'$.
-The savings of such an edge is $0$.